 Cake antipattern

-A long time ago in the land of Scala emerged new type-safe way of dependency injection.
-In a long run, it brings more trouble than it is worth.
+A long time ago in the land of Scala emerged a new type-safe way of dependency injection.
+In the long run, it brings more trouble than it is worth.

 Cake pattern

-Let us remind what is a cake pattern.
-To understand it we need to know self-types.
+Let us recall what the cake pattern is.
+To understand it, we need to know self-types.
 They were intended to be used as mixins and look more or less like that:

 trait UserRepository {